-The car’s original design – a rounded silhouette with seating for four or five, nearly vertical windshield and the air-cooled engine in the rear – can be traced back to Ferdinand Porsche.
+The car’s original design – a rounded silhouette with seating for four or five, a nearly vertical windshield, and an air-cooled engine in the rear – can be traced back to Ferdinand Porsche.

 The Austrian engineer was handpicked by Adolf Hitler to fulfill his project for a ‘people’s car’ that would spread auto ownership the way the Ford Model T had in the United States.
 It debuted in 1938 before bombs were dropped in World War II, wiping out the manufacturing plant in Wolfsburg, Germany.

 After the war, British Army Major Ivan Hirst was asked with kickstarting the automaker back into production.
 He one day spotted a Bettle that survived the massive airstrikes at the facility.
 The rest was history as it instantly became a favorite for the American auto consumer.